donald-pinckney/awesome-playgrounds/README.md

 # awesome-playgrounds
 A collection of awesome Xcode Swift playgrounds, centered around interactive and instructive use in topics such as computer science, math, and physics.
+Unlike other repos, the purpose of this is **not** to teach Swift through demo playgrounds.
+Rather, the purpose is to explore what cool things playgrounds can do in any STEM field.

 Hopefully these playgrounds can be motivating for what playgrounds can accomplish.